Some torsion classes in the Chow ring and cohomology of $BPGL_n$: Abstract

 \section{Abstract}

-In the integral cohomology ring of the classifying space of the projective linear group $PGL_n$ (over $\mathbb{C}$), we find a collection of $p$-torsions $y_{p,k}$ of degree $2(p^{k+1}+1)$ for any odd prime divisor $p$ of $n$, and $k\geq 0$.
+In the integral cohomology ring of the classifying space of the projective linear group $PGL_n$ (over $\mathbb{C}$), we find a collection of $p$-torsion classes $y_{p,k}$ of degree $2(p^{k+1}+1)$ for any odd prime divisor $p$ of $n$, and $k\geq 0$.

-If in addition, $p^2\nmid n$, there are $p$-torsion classes $\rho_{p,k}$ of degree $p^{k+1}+1$ in the Chow ring of the classifying stack of $PGL_n$, such that the cycle class map takes $\rho_{p,k}$ to $y_{p,k}$.
+If, in addition, $p^2\nmid n$, there are $p$-torsion classes $\rho_{p,k}$ of degree $p^{k+1}+1$ in the Chow ring of the classifying stack of $PGL_n$, such that the cycle class map takes $\rho_{p,k}$ to $y_{p,k}$.

 We present an application of the above classes regarding Chern subrings.